screensteps/screensteps-cl-exporter/README.md

--s If you'd like to only download one site, specify the ID here (optional) -m If you'd like to only download one manual, specify the ID here (optional) -a If you'd like to only download one article, specify the ID here (optional)
+-s If you'd like to only download one site, specify the ID here (optional) -m If you'd like to only download one manual, specify the ID here (optional) -a If you'd like to only download one article, specify the ID here (optional) -M By default a manual file uses the manual id for the filename.
+This parameter allows you to specify a specific name for the manual file.
+Requires that -m be passed in as well.
 ```

 ## Examples: